wee-slack/wee-slack/README.md

 =========

 **News:**
- The 0.98.3 release has some big backend changes that should make startup and multi-group much faster.
+ The 0.98.3+ releases have some big backend changes that should make startup and multi-group much faster.
 Please report any bugs to the Freenode IRC channel #wee-slack.

 A WeeChat native client for Slack.com.
 Provides supplemental features only available in the web/mobile clients such as: synchronizing read markers, typing notification, search, (and more)!
 Connects via the Slack API, and maintains a persistent websocket for notification of events.